-Activists with the Fair Start Movement, as detailed below, had to omit (as early as 2003) facts that would have shown public interest interventions being vastly undone by growth and inequity, making those interventions a benefit to the children of white, wealthy families of a handful of the largest philanthropists in the United States and Europe, at deadly cost to countless children of color.
+Activists with the Fair Start Movement, as detailed below, had to omit in the employment and public communications (as early as 2003, when the security community began an about face on the climate crisis) facts that would have shown public interest interventions being vastly undone by growth and inequity.
+That made those interventions a benefit to the children of white, wealthy families of a handful of the largest philanthropists in the United States and Europe, at deadly cost to countless children of color.